RyanScottLewis/parent/README.md

 ### Customizing

-After an object is defined as as `Parent`, the way methods/instance variables are named, how the collection object is instantiated, and how a child is retrieved from it's collection can all be customized both globally throughout all instances/subclasses of the `Parent` class and locally for each defined child.
+After an object is defined as a `Parent`, the way methods/instance variables are named, how the collection object is instantiated, and how a child is retrieved from it's collection can all be customized both globally throughout all instances/subclasses of the `Parent` class and locally for each defined child.